DIKU-EDU/kudos/docs/code-overview.rst

 Directory structure
 -------------------

-The Kudos source code consists of modules stored in directories.
+The KUDOS source code consists of modules stored in directories.
 A directory may contain subdirectories for architecture-specific implementations for MIPS and x86-64.
 The directories and their contents are as follows: